Jump to start of content

 Dr. Bleck earned his bachelor’s degree from Northwestern University and his medical degree from Rush Medical College.
 He completed his internal medicine and neurological sciences residencies and his electroencephalography and epilepsy fellowship at Rush Presbyterian Saint Luke’s Medical Center.

-As of July 2022, Dr. Bleck reported the following external relationships:
+As of July 2023, Dr. Bleck reported the following external relationships:

 • Marinus Sage

-Work as an author or editor for the following company, with compensation as listed:
+Work as an author or editor for the following companies, with compensation as listed:

-• The Neurocritical Care Society, ex officio Board of Directors, without compensation
+• The Neurocritical Care Society, Board of Directors, ex-officio, without compensation

 John McArdle, MD

 Dr. McArdle received a degree in economics and preprofessional studies from the University of Notre Dame and his medical degree from the State University of New York at Buffalo School of Medicine and Biomedical Sciences.
-He completed his internal medicine residency, chief residency, and pulmonary and critical care fellowship training at the Yale University School of Medicine.
+He completed his internal medicine residency, chief residency and pulmonary and critical care fellowship training at the Yale University School of Medicine.

 Jennifer Wilson, MD